abrahamjuliot/creepjs/README.md

 #### Supported
 - layout rendering engines: `Gecko`, `Goanna`, `Blink`, `WebKit`
 - JS runtime engines: `SpiderMonkey`, `JavaScriptCore`, `V8`

-## Definitions
-### Trash
-- unusual results
-- forgivable lies: invalid metrics that can either be restored or used to create a better fingerprint
-- failed calculations that may reasonably occur at random (loose fingerprint metrics)

-### Lies
-- JS prototype tampering
-- mismatch in worker scope or iframe
-- failed math calculations

-### Errors
-- ungracefully blocked features that break the web
-- failed executions

 ## Interact with the fingerprint objects
 - `window.Fingerprint`
 - `window.Creep`

-### Fingerprint
+### Fingerprint (loose fingerprint)
+The loose fingerprint is used to detect rapid and excessive fingerprints

-- collects as much entropy as possible
+- collects as much entropy as possible, including data with instability caused by fingerprinting resistance: JS tampering patterns, random poison, known noise, invalid data, and more
-- permits loose metrics
+- does not collect data containing a high amount of instability: viewport size, performance, network speed,
+- skips slow metrics: webrtc data

-### Creep
+### Creep (FP ID)
+This is the main fingerprint, the creep

 - adapts to browsers and distrusts known noise vectors
 - aims to ignore entropy unique to a browser version release
 - gathers compressed and static entropy